 Often the same people are important to and involved in both sides of this question because who better to clearly define and describe the impact of a situation gone sideways AND to provide workable solutions than the people directly impacted?
 But it is also important to have empowered managers who can bring a big picture viewpoint to the discussion.

 2. WHY is it important to fix?
 The Aristotle Model asks this question because not every problem needs to be fixed.
 This is especially true if there is little risk of the problem re-occurring or if the cost to fix it – in time, resources and/or money – exceeds the benefits of solving it.

 Not all problems are created equal.
 It is important to assess and differentiate between gnats that irritate and bombs that detonate.

-When exploring the WHY you also want to take into consideration the cost on morale, employee engagement and stress levels the problems is causing.
+When exploring the WHY you also want to take into consideration the cost on morale, employee engagement and stress levels the problems are causing.

 (NOTE: Never forget to factor in the impact on your human capital as well as the financial capital the problem is creating because it is your human capital that creates your financial capital.)